Table of Contents

 Logistics management in India is a challenge known to all – transporters, suppliers, sellers, and customers.
 Not surprisingly, the Union Budget 2023-24, has allocated a sum of ₹75,000 crore to invest in building 100 critical transport infrastructure projects for better last-and-first mile connectivity to boost the logistics sector (Source: Business Standard, February 2023).
-And along with infrastructural capabilities, businesses can work on their internal and external logistics flows to ensure better operations and logistics management.
+And along with infrastructural capabilities, businesses can work on their internal and external logistics flows and processes to ensure better operations and logistics management.

 In this article, we take a look at the key logistics processes and workflows to help you understand how to streamline and strengthen your logistics operations.